-To begin with, the trampoline comes in black, which actually fit our mood well after we had assembled it.
+To begin with, the trampoline comes in black, which fits our mood well after we had assembled it.
 Once you manage it, however, it somehow manages to perform.
-Bouncing is nothing special, but exceeded our remarkably low expectations.
-We feel that the spring cover will deteriorate quickly with use, but this problem is not exclusive to ProForm trampoline.
+Bouncing is nothing special but exceeded our remarkably low expectations.
+We feel that the spring cover will deteriorate quickly with use, but this problem is not exclusive to the ProForm trampoline.

 Back on to the arduous assembly process.
-There are no instructions to speak of, or at least no useful instructions.
-You get a lousy piece of paper with undecipherable hieroglyphs that are supposed to help you understand the installation process.
+There are no instructions to speak of or at least no useful instructions.
+You get a lousy piece of paper with indecipherable hieroglyphs that are supposed to help you understand the installation process.
 Well, they don’t.
 They are dangerous and you shouldn’t follow them at all.

-You might have guessed that there are no workout DVDs or additional extras thrown in – but you’d be wrong.
-You actually get a DVD and an 8-week meal plan (digital download).
+You might have guessed that there are no workout DVDs or additional extras are thrown in – but you’d be wrong.
+You get a DVD and an 8-week meal plan (digital download).

 - Comes with a nutrition plan